 All of this is possible because we have been made in God’s image and we are being conformed to the image of the crucified saviour.
 Jesus – the one who brings joy to our hearts – is a crucified saviour who knew what it means to rejoice in the future glory even as the suffering of this world weighed upon Him.

-Rev. Dr. Peter Sanlon is rector of Emmanuel Anglican Church, Tunbridge Wells: www.emmanuelanglican.uk
+Rev. Dr. Peter Sanlon is minister of Emmanuel Anglican Church, Tunbridge Wells: www.emmanuelanglican.uk